Roland E. Arnall: Ameriquest

-Family

-Arnall and his wife, Dawn, were longtime, generous political contributors, giving to both parties, according to Federal Election Commission records.
-Arnall had two children with his first wife Sally, from whom he divorced in 1998 after a 37-year marriage.
-His nephew is Adam J. Bass, previously Vice Chairman of Ameriquest.

 Political activities

-Since 2002, Arnall had given campaign contributions to California politicians including Arnold Schwarzenegger.

 In the 2003–05 period, Arnall and his wife raised more than $12 million for George W. Bush's political efforts, including $5 million for the Progress for America Voter Fund, a self-proclaimed "conservative issue advocacy organization dedicated to keeping the issue record straight."
 Arnall was quoted as saying his support for Bush stemmed for his stance on Israel.
 In 2004 he was one of the top 10 donors to the Republican Party.

 Mrs. Arnall also served as a co-chair for the 2004 Republican Convention and hosted a $1 million Bush-Cheney fundraiser at the couple's 10 acre home in Holmby Hills.
 In 2005, Ameriquest Capital and three of its subsidiaries comprised four of the 53 entities that each contributed the maximum of $250,000 to the second inauguration of President George W. Bush.
 Writes USA Today, "Inaugural fundraisers Dawn and Roland Arnall found a creative way to pump more than the $250,000 limit into the event.
 Their mortgage firm, Ameriquest Capital, contributed the maximum, as did three subsidiaries, for a total of $1 million.
 The company declined to comment on its political giving."

-In order to circumvent campaign finance laws, Arnall mandated that Ameriquest staffers, on company time, solicit campaign contributions from vendors and directed to selected candidates, including Antonio Villaraigosa, Mayor of Los Angeles from 2005 to 2013.

-Arnall's contributions to Republican Bush were a change of heart, and the result of Arnall's support for Bush's middle east policies post 9/11.
-Previously, Arnall was a long-time Democratic Party supporter and fundraiser.
-His wedding to Dawn Arnall was officiated by Democratic California Governor Gray Davis.
-Arnall was also an ardent supporter and fundraiser for Los Angeles Mayor Democrat Antonio Villaraigosa.